Baobab: the Ultimate Pregnancy Superfood

 Another common side effect of pregnancy is bowel irregularity and particularly, constipation.

-Baobab powder has high levels of both soluble and insoluble fibres (about 2.5g of each per 10g serving).
+Baobab powder has high levels of both soluble and insoluble fibres (about 3.4g of soluble fibre and 1.2g of insoluble per 10g serving).
 The recommended amount of fibre per day is around 30g and should include equal amounts of soluble and insoluble types.

 Insoluble fibres are not digested by the body.
 Instead, they soak up water and expand, passing through the gut and helping other foods move through the digestive system.
 A diet rich in insoluble fibres can help increase regularity and alleviate the symptoms of constipation.

 The soluble fibres in baobab are absorbed and provide prebiotic effects, stimulating the growth and activity of beneficial probiotic bacteria and helping maintain gut health without the need for harsh chemical laden laxatives.